gideonshaked/eecs398-final-project-power-outages/index.md

 R^2 = 1 - \frac{\sum_{i=1}^n (\hat{y}_i - y_i)^2}{\sum_{i=1}^n (y_i - \bar{y})^2}
 $$

-- **Advantages**: The coefficient of determination provides a normalized measure of fit, ranging from 0 (no explanatory power) to 1 (perfect prediction).
+- **Advantages:** The coefficient of determination provides a normalized measure of fit, ranging from 0 (no explanatory power) to 1 (perfect prediction).
 It complements RMSE by showing how well the model captures overall variance rather than just minimizing error.

 Together, RMSE and the coefficient of determination offer a comprehensive view of model performance, with one emphasizing prediction error magnitude, and the other explaining variance captured.